giridhar7632/parallaxEffect/README.md

 Try changing the speed to `1` and observe what happens to each layer and think why it happens.
 You can check the answer [here](#Speed-1).

 That's it!
 You can add any number of layers for the document and call the `parallax` function.
 This is the *parallax effect*.
-This is the main basic about Parallax effect.
-You can modify the function `parallax` and get the result you want.<br> Now Let's try different parallax.
+This is the main basic principle of Parallax effect.
+You can modify the function `parallax` and get the result you want.

+Now Let's try a different parallax.

 ## Horizontal Parallax

 Now add another two `div` tags with classes `layer l4` and `layer l5` to `index.html`

 ```html